koenbok/Framer/readme.md

 - An overhaul of the animation system adding animation groups and properties.
 - A better way to deal with groups of states for multiple layers at the same time.
 - Use points everywhere, without adding to the complexity by default.
+- Better testing setup with replayable events for interaction testing.